-In this paper, we present a dramatic improvement over past work on non-contact end-user deployable sensing of real time whole home power consumption.
-The technique allows users to place a single sensor device on the outside of a power or breaker panel to infer whole home power use without the need for transformersThe new approach does not require precise placement, a key requirement in previous approaches.
-This is enabled through a self-calibration technique using a neural network that dynamically generates the transfer function despite the placement of the sensor and the construction of the breaker panel itself.
-We also demonstrate the ability to actually infer true power using this technique, unlike past solution that have only been able to capture apparent power.
-We evaluated our new technique in six homes and one industrial building, including one seven-day deployment.
-Our results show we can estimate actual power consumption with an average accuracy of 95.0% during real energy use in the home.
+In this paper, we present a significant improvement over past work on non-contact end-user deployable sensor for real time whole home power consumption.
+The technique allows users to place a single device consisting of magnetic pickups on the outside of a power or breaker panel to infer whole home power consumption without the need for professional installation of current transformers (CTs).
+The new approach does not require precise placement on the breaker panel, a key requirement in previous approaches.
+This is enabled through a self-calibration technique using a neural network that dynamically learns the transfer function despite the placement of the sensor and the construction of the breaker panel itself.
+We also demonstrate the ability to actually infer true power using this technique, unlike past solutions that have only been able to capture apparent power.
+We have evaluated our technique in six homes and one industrial building, including one seven-day deployment.
+Our results show we can estimate true power consumption with an average accuracy of 95.0% during naturalistic energy use in the home.

 Author Keywords